External Visual Inspection

 Lead Finish Analysis & Pure-Tin Identification

-We identify the metallization of leads (e.g., Sn, Pb, Ni, Au, Cu combinations) and assess RoHS compliance.
+This test identifies the metallization of leads (e.g., Sn, Pb, Ni, Au, Cu combinations) and assesses RoHS compliance.

 Pure tin finishes can grow conductive whiskers over time, risking shorts; therefore, detecting pure-Sn is